kinsly/quad-test/README.md

 Here I am using Sanctum tokens to authenticate requests to the API.
 Should pass the token in the Authorization header as a Bearer token.

 Check ```./Documentation``` folder for
-* API documenation created with API including all postman requests.
+* API documenation created with Postman.
+Click here for [Online API Documenation](https://documenter.getpostman.com/view/321583/2sAXjDfbRG)
 * Postman collection json file
 * Database schema